-VMware Workstation Player 12 cannot be installed on Fedora 25 without substantial reconfiguration of a base Fedora Workstation setup.
-Moreover, the reconfiguration leaves Fedora Workstation in a state that is entirely unsupported by any external entity.
+VMware Workstation Player 12 cannot be installed on Fedora 25 without substantial reconfiguration of a base Fedora Workstation setup and leaves Fedora Workstation in a state that is unsupported by any external entity.

-Once appropriately reconfigured, it seems likely that Lighthouse 5.2.0 will run in VMware Workstation Player 12 on Fedora Workstation.
-At this stage Opengear does not support this particular combination of host operating system and virtual machine manager.
+Opengear does not support this particular combination of host operating system and virtual machine manager.